 You'll need to master the art of reading product labels.
-The FDA requires that the eight major dietary allergens (milk, eggs, wheat, soy, peanuts, tree nuts, fish, and shellfish) be noted on product and ingredient labels.
-But other minor ingredients may not appear on packaging.
-If you have questions about something your child might eat, you should call the maker before you serve it to them.
+The FDA requires the eight major dietary allergens (milk, eggs, wheat, soy, peanuts, tree nuts, fish, and shellfish) to be noted on product and ingredient labels.
+But other minor ingredients may not appear on the package.
+If you have questions about something your child might eat, you should call the maker before you serve it.

-"There's always a risk of hidden ingredients," says Bahna.
+"There's always a risk of hidden ingredients," Bahna says.
 "Labeling is not always complete, nor clear."

-Preparing meals and snacks at home gives you more control what's in your child’s food.
-There are many cookbooks and web sites that have allergy-friendly recipes.
+Preparing meals and snacks at home gives you more control over what's in your child’s food.
+There are many cookbooks and web sites that feature allergy-friendly recipes.

-Let your server know that your child has a food allergy, says Marion Groetch.
+If you’re in a restaurant, Groetch says, let the server know your child has a food allergy.
 Don't just ask if a menu item includes your child's allergy trigger.
-Ask to speak to the manager or chef who will be preparing the food, so you can find out about the ingredients used and the methods of preparation.
+Ask to speak to the manager or chef who will prepare the food, so you can find out what’s in it and how it’s made.

-"Ask that your food be prepared using clean hands and clean cooking surfaces, utensils, and equipment," says Groetch.
+"Ask that your food be prepared using clean hands and clean cooking surfaces, utensils, and equipment," Groetch says.
 "You don't want the hamburger for your child with milk allergies to be prepared on the same grill as another customer's cheeseburger."

-Think about where you eat, too, says Groetch.
-For instance, if your child has a peanut allergy, you might want to avoid restaurants that cook with peanuts or peanut sauces, and if you're allergic to shellfish, you might want to avoid seafood restaurants.
+Think about where you eat, too, she adds.
+For instance, if your child has a peanut allergy, you might want to avoid restaurants that cook with peanuts or peanut sauces.
+If he’s allergic to shellfish, stay away from seafood restaurants.